murtaza64/code_samples/README.md

 Some selected source files are included in this repo.

+Notes:
-Small notes: I forgot to include `git` on my resume.
+* I forgot to include `git` on some versions of my resume.
 I indeed have experience with `git`, and have used it extensively in my projects.
-Also, the small gap during 2019 was due to medical reasons.
+* The gap during 2019 was for medical reasons.
+* I have experience with natural language processing, but so far have not done a substantial project requiring me to write more than small amounts of code.

 ## Coding Challenges